Iguazú in 3 Days

 Iguazu Falls

 There is also a Circuito Infererior (Lower Trail), which is 1400 km in length, but we didn’t have sufficient time for this.
-Instead, we returned to the Visitors for a much needed drink and ice cream before meeting our taxi driver to return to Brazil.
+Instead, we returned to the Visitors Centre for a much needed drink and ice cream before meeting our taxi driver to return to Brazil.

 Igauzu Monkey